-Students who demonstrate a high level of academic achievement during their high school career and are highly motivated may be invited to enter Lynn's accelerated three-year degree program, Lynn 3.0.
+Students who demonstrate a high level of academic achievement during their high school career and are highly motivated may be invited to enter Lynn's accelerated bachelor's degree program.
 Students enrolled in this program will take part in an accelerated bachelor's degree program and graduate with an undergraduate degree in three years.
 This program is available to all majors except music and education.